sungiant/sdf/README.md

 * Next step along the ray from `p0` by a distance of `r0` and query again.
 * Continue this process until the result returned is approximately zero.
 * Finally sum all results to produce the depth value required.
+* Additionally, if the number of steps taken exceeds an abitary predefined threshold, stop the process and assume that the ray does not hit a suface.

 <img src="/docs/sphere_tracing.png" style="float: right;" />